DarkJaslo/Horaris-FIB/README.md

 ### Good stuff:
 -Automatically downloads and parses the document at FIB's API, simplifying input.

 -Allows choosing which subjects appear always and what subjects can appear with them.

+-Allows choosing which subgroups don't appear in schedules, which can be useful sometimes.

 -Sorts the results, such that good schedules will be printed first.
 My own criteria are used here, but it's way better than not having them ordered.